rbnmk/rbnmk.github.io/_posts/2022-11-15-azure-automation-modules.md

 As you can see mine were not updated since february.
 In order to fix this you can either remove them one by one, or if you like PowerShell use this one-liner:

-(Please only use this script if you know what you are doing!)
+Please only use this script if you know what you are doing!
+{: .notice--danger}

 <script src="https://gist.github.com/rbnmk/40f72114a85baaf34b840ba9478d4ecc.js"></script>